axelerant/testimonials-widget/readme.txt

 	* Class `testimonialswidget_company` replaces `testimonialswidget_source`
 	* Class `testimonialswidget_source` replaces `testimonialswidget_author`
 	* The tighten widget display up, p tags within q are displayed inline.
+* JavaScript
+	* The JavaScript for rotating testimonials is moved to the footer.
+As such, your theme requires `wp_footer()` in the footer.
 * Shortcode options
 	* `hide_source` replaced by `hide_url`
 	* `hide_author` replaced by `hide_source`